 Please also indicate the appropriate way to deliver the data.
 It would be perfect if records could be delivered as a spreadsheet by email.

 Thank you for your prompt attention to this request, and please don’t hesitate to contact us with cost, questions, or updates.

 Sincerely,

-Yanjia Zhang email: yzhang17@bu.edu